BUMETCS673/BUMETCS673OLF21P1/team.md

 ## Jean Shalenkova
 Hello everyone!
 My name is Jean (pronouns: they/them) and I am pursuing the MS in Software Development.
 I work as a high school computer science teacher in Newark, NJ.
 Previously, I received a BA in Photojournalism at Temple University in Philadelphia and worked as a freelance visual specialist.
 Programming has always been a hobby of mine, and being accepted into BU's MSSD program last year was very exciting.
 In my free time I play bass in a punk band, experiment in the kitchen, and knit and watch TV shows with my cat Cairo.

+## Justin Fanning

+Hey all!
+My name is Justin Fanning, and I'm currently enrolled in my fifth class of the MS in Software Development program.
+My undergraduate degree was in mechanical engineering and I have a background in process automation and development.
+Taking on programming tasks here is what brought me to the BU program.
+I currently live a bit outside of Boston, in Arlington MA.
+Outside of work/class i love to bike, hike,  bake, and garden.